 Ondrej Bosak, Revenue Operations Manager at Exponea

-As for Ondrej, he strongly believe that these (picture above) gives a great overview of how your quarter will end (recurring revenue).
+As for Ondrej, he strongly believes that these (picture above) gives a great overview of how your quarter will end (recurring revenue).
 It combines, closed-won cARR and forecasted cARR defined based on conversion rate and slip rate (rates dynamically change based on month 1-3 – slip rate for deals in month 3 is higher than in month 2).

 Building Better Salesforce Reports for Improved Sales Operations